tst-race/race-docs/RACE developer guide.md

 The first step in introducing a participant into a RACE network is when the trusted participant calls the `prepareToBootstrap()` API call with the bootstrapping information (device information, channel ID, passphrase).
 This should, in turn, open a bootstrap connection within the introducer node so that messages can be received from the node being introduced.
 Alice's NetworkManager specifies which channels Bob will receive on.
 Alice fetches the selected channels from the ArtifactManager.
 Bob downloads the bootstrap package (plugins, app, and configuration) from Alice independent of the RACE app (e.g. curl, browser).
 Bob starts the RACE Messaging App for the first time, and opens a connection to Alice in order to continue the NetworkManager-defined bootstrapping process.

-All NetworkManager logic is based on the `plugin-ta2-twosix-cpp` exemplar in the following examples.
-Similarly, all Comms logic is based on the `plugin-ta1-twosix-cpp`.
+All NetworkManager logic is based on the `plugin-comms-twosix-cpp` exemplar in the following examples.
+Similarly, all Comms logic is based on the `plugin-network-manager-twosix-cpp`.
 It's important to note that the logic in the following bootstrapping sequence diagrams are plugin defined.
 Thus, these examples only serve only to illustrate how bootstrapping ***could*** work.

 Prerequisites: